f-viktor/GPU-Passthrough_Arch-Linux/README.md

 This ain't good sonny boy, but do not worry.
 I never had to do this, I believe this is kind of a rare issue, but here is how you fix it:
 Fix#1 - Turn off your PC, rip out your GPU, put it in another PCIe slot if you have one, check again.
-Fix#2 - apply an ACS patch.
+Fix#2 - apply the ACS patch.
 The only way I know of how to do this involves installing the patched kernel from AUR and enabling it in the bootloader, here's how you do that: https://dominicm.com/install-vfio-kernel-arch-linux/ do not use packer, its a mess, just